oli4vr/evlt/README.md

  -m [masterkey]  Use a custom master key.
                  If not provided you need to enter it manually via a password prompt.
  -m prompt       Prompt for the default masterkey and store/change the value.
+ -R [username@]host[:port]
+                 Work on a remote vault via ssh.
+The rsa public key must be in ~/.ssh/authorized_keys on the remote host.
+                 You can store RSA private keys in vault location /.secrets/.remotehosts/.privatekey/user@host[:port]

 </pre>

 ### How it works